RahoolKumar/django_blog_app/README.md

 Thanks to Python for its powerful functionalities and syntactically beauty.
 Since the name suggests, yes you have guessed right.
 A simple blog developed in Python’s web framework Django – love.
 The blog contains functionalities of:
+-	Sign Up
--	User Registration
+-	Sign In
--	Login
+- Social Login
 -	Profile Update
 -	Posting, Updating, and Deleting Blog Post
 - Pagination
-- Social Login

 GUI:
 -	Bootstrap 4